-Data from a number of sources demonstrates a significant housing affordability problem in Peterborough County and City.
-The 2017 Canadian Mortgage and Housing Corporation (CMHC) Rental Market Report which reports for the Peterborough Census Metropolitan Area (CMA) identified a vacancy rate in Peterborough of only 1%, which is well below the recommended vacancy rate of 3%.115 Additionally, the CMHC, also reported that the average rent in Peterborough in 2017 was \$944; up by 2.8% since 2016.116 worse over time.118 In 2015, over half (52%) of all renters in Peterborough County and City (8,045 households) spent more than 30% of their before-tax household income on their shelter costs.
-Among home owner households, 17% (6,905 households) spent more than 30% on shelter costs.119 In addition, single parent families in our area have a great need for housing: "In 2011, the Peterborough CMA ranked third highest for core housing need for lone parent families (with children of all ages) among all Canadian CMAs."120 The Peterborough CMA has consistently had the highest "core housing need" rate in Canada in each of three years (2012, 2013, 2014) - even higher than Toronto.
-This is a strong indicator that Peterborough County and City is in significant need of measures to achieve affordability.121
+Data from a number of sources demonstrates a significant housing affordability problem in the City of Peterborough.
+The 2017 Canadian Mortgage and Housing Corporation (CMHC) Rental Market Report, which reports for the Peterborough Census Metropolitan Area (CMA), identified a vacancy rate in Peterborough of only 1%, which is well below the recommended vacancy rate of 3%.127 Additionally, the CMHC, also reported that the average rent in Peterborough in 2017 was \$944; up by 2.8% since 2016.128

+A household is considered to be in "core housing need" when they spend 30% or more of their before-tax income on housing and associated housing costs.129 The 2016 Census shows that affordability for renters is getting worse over time.130 In 2015, over half (52%) of all renters in Peterborough City and County (8,045 households) spent more than 30% of their before-tax household income on their shelter costs.
+Among home owner households, 17% (6,905 households) spent more than 30% on shelter costs.131 In addition, single parent families in our area have a great need for housing: "In 2011, the Peterborough CMA ranked third highest for core housing need for lone parent families (with children of all ages) among all Canadian CMAs."132 The Peterborough CMA has consistently had the highest "core housing need" rate for renters in Canada in each of three years (2012, 2013, 2014) - even higher than Toronto.
+This is a strong indicator that Peterborough City and County is in significant need of measures to achieve affordability.133